-2. Syllabus INTRODUCTION (02 Hours) Overview of the SDGs, Principles Underlying the SDGs, Review of the 2030 Agenda for Sustainable Development, Importance of Sustainable Development, and Critiques and Challenges: Assessing the limitations and potential shortcomings etc. NO POVERTY (SDG1) and ZERO HUNGER (SDG2) (05 Hours) SDG1: Definition and dimensions of poverty, Multidimensional aspects: inco health, and social inclusion, Targets and Indicators for SDG 1, Root Caus Inequality and Poverty etc. SDG2: Historical context: Global efforts to eradicate hunger, Targets and SDG 2, Agriculture and Food Systems, Food Security and Nutrition etc. es of Poverty GOOD HEALTH AND WELL BEING (SDG3), QUALITY EDUCATION (SDG4), AND GENDER EQUALITY (SDG5) (06 Hours) SDG3: Overview of SDG 3 and its importance in sustainable development, Targets and Indicators for SDG 3, Global Health Issues, Healthcare Systems and Access etc. SDG4: Overview of SDG 4 and its significance in sustainable development, Targets and Indicators for SDG 4, Access to Education, and Quality of Education etc. SDG5: Historical context: Evolution from gender-related Millennium Development Goals (MDGs), Detailed examination of specific targets under SDG 5, Gender-Based Violence, Economic Empowerment and Equal Opportunities etc. CLEAN WATER AND SANITATION (SDG6) (04 Hours) Overview of SDG 6 and its significance for global health and well-being, Key indicators for monitoring progress in water and sanitation, Water Quality and Ecosystems, Importance of proper sanitation and hygiene practices, and Innovations in sanitation technologies etc. AFFORDABLE AND CLEAN ENERGY (SDG7) (04 Hours) The transition to clean and sustainable energy, Targets and Indicators for SDG of renewable energy sources (e.g., solar, wind, hydropower), Energy Access Alleviation, etc.
+2. Syllabus INTRODUCTION (2 Hours) Overview of the SDGs, Principles Underlying the SDGs, Review of the 2030 Sustainable Development, Importance of Sustainable Development, and Critic Challenges: Assessing the limitations and potential shortcomings etc. U NO POVERTY (SDG1) and ZERO HUNGER (SDG2) (5 Hours) SDG1: Definition and dimensions of poverty, Multidimensional aspects: income, educe health, and social inclusion, Targets and Indicators for SDG 1, Root Causes of Port Inequality and Poverty etc. SDG2: Historical context: Global efforts to eradicate hunger, Targets and Indicator SDG 2, Agriculture and Food Systems, Food Security and Nutrition etc. GOOD HEALTH AND WELL BEING (SDG3), QUALITY EDUCATION (SDG4), AND GENDER EQUALITY (SDG5)(6 Hour (6 Hour (6 Hour))SDG3: Overview of SDG 3 and its importance in sustainable development, Targets a Indicators for SDG 3, Global Health Issues, Healthcare Systems and Access etc.(6 Hour (SDG4: Overview of SDG 4 and its significance in sustainable development, Targets a Indicators for SDG 4, Access to Education, and Quality of Education etc. SDG5: Historical context: Evolution from gender-related Millennium Development Go (MDGs), Detailed examination of specific targets under SDG 5, Gender-Based Violen- Economic Empowerment and Equal Opportunities etc. CLEAN WATER AND SANITATION (SDG6) (4 Hours)

-DECENT WORK AND ECONOMIC GROWTH (SDG8) AND (05 Hours) INDUSTRY, INNOVATION, AND INFRASTRUCTURE (SDG9) SDG8: Overview of SDG 8 and its importance in sustainable development, Targets and Indicators for SDG 8, Labor Market Trends and Challenges, Small and Medium-sized Enterprises (SMEs), etc. SDG9: Overview of SDG 9 and its role in fostering sustainable development, Targets and Indicators for SDG 9, Sustainable Industrialization, and Innovation for Sustainable Development, etc. REDUCING INEQUALITIES (SDG10), SUSTAINABLE CITIES AND COMMUNITIES (SDG11), AND RESPONSIBLE CONSUMPTION AND PRODUCTION (SDG12) (08 Hours) SDG10: Historical context: The evolution of goals related to reducing inequalities, In-depth examination of specific targets under SDG 10, Income Inequality, Social Inclusion and Equal Opportunities etc. SDG11: Overview of SDG 11 and its importance in urban development, Targets and Indicators for SDG 11, Urban Planning and Design, Community Engagement and Participation etc. SDG12: The evolution of goals related to responsible consumption and production, Targets and Indicators for SDG 12, Sustainable Supply Chains, Circular Economy and Waste Management, etc. CLIMATE ACTION (SDG13), LIFE BELOW WATER (SDG14), AND LIFE ON LAND (SDG15) (06 Hours) SDG13: Overview of SDG 13 and its critical role in addressing climate change, Climate Science and Impacts, Mitigation and Adaptation Strategies, etc. SDG14: Evolution of goals related to life below water, Biodiversity and Ecosystem Services, Sustainable Fisheries and Aquaculture, etc. SDG15: Overview of SDG 15 and its importance in preserving terrestrial ecosystems and biodiversity, Deforestation and Land Degradation, and Biodiversity Conservation, etc. biodiversity, Deforestation and Land Degradation, and Biodiversity Conservation, etc. PEACE, JUSTICE AND STRONG INSTITUTIONS (SDG16) AND PARTNERSHIP FOR THE GOALS (SDG17) (05 Hours) PEACE, JUSTICE AND STRONG INSTITUTIONS (SDG16) AND (05 Hours)
+Saruar vanabildinai National Institute of Technology (SVN , Overview of SDG 6 and its significance for global health and well-being, H for monitoring progress in water and sanitation, Water Quality and Ecosystem of proper sanitation and hygiene practices, and Innovations in sanitation tech s, Importance AFFORDABLE AND CLEAN ENERGY (SDG7) (4 Hours) The transition to clean and sustainable energy, Targets and Indicators for SD Exploration of renewable energy sources (e.g., solar, wind, hydropower), Energy and Poverty Alleviation, etc. DECENT WORK AND ECONOMIC GROWTH (SDG8) AND INDUSTRY, INNOVATION, AND INFRASTRUCTURE (SDG9) (5 Hours) SDG8: Overview of SDG 8 and its importance in sustainable development Indicators for SDG 8, Labor Market Trends and Challenges, Small and M Enterprises (SMEs), etc. SDG9: Overview of SDG 9 and its role in fostering sustainable developmen Indicators for SDG 9, Sustainable Industrialization, and Innovation fo Development, etc. REDUCING INEQUALITIES (SDG10), SUSTAINABLE CITIES AND COMMUNITIES (SDG11), AND RESPONSIBLE CONSUMPTION AND PRODUCTION (SDG12) (8 Hours) SDG10: Historical context: The evolution of goals related to reducing inequal examination of specific targets under SDG 10, Income Inequality, Social Equal Opportunities etc. Inclusion and SDG11: Overview of SDG 11 and its importance in urban development.
+Indicators for SDG 11, Urban Planning and Design, Community Eng Participation etc. SDG12: The evolution of goals related to responsible consumption and produ and Indicators for SDG 12, Sustainable Supply Chains, Circular Econom Management, etc. CLIMATE ACTION (SDG13), LIFE BELOW WATER (SDG14), AND LIFE ON LAND (SDG15) (6 Hours) SDG13: Overview of SDG 13 and its critical role in addressing climate characteristic science and Impacts, Mitigation and Adaptation Strategies, etc. ange, Climate SDG14: Evolution of goals related to life below water, Biodiversity and Services, Sustainable Fisheries and Aquaculture, etc. nd Ecosystem SDG15: Overview of SDG 15 and its importance in preserving terrestrial ec biodiversity, Deforestation and Land Degradation, and Biodiversity Conserva PEACE, JUSTICE AND STRONG INSTITUTIONS (SDG16) AND PARTNERSHIP FOR THE GOALS (SDG17) (5 Hours) SDG16: Evolution of goals related to peace and justice, Rule of Law and Ac Corruption and Good Governance, etc. ccess to Justice, (Total Contact T Time: 45 Hours)